 I draw my inspiration from all aspects of life, learning new things everyday and trying to become the best ‘me’ I possibly can.
 My main visual inspirations are color combinations, but I also react very emotionally to nature, lighting atmosphere and movement.
 I’m what some call a ‘Scanner’, I love to do a lot of things and therefore never settle on working the same way for a long period of time, but my love for color and the experimental nature of my work stays the same.

 When I’m not painting I love to learn about everything the world has to offer or listen to great rock music.
 If I could be a fictional character I would love to be as quippy as Lorelai Gilmore.
 I’m an avid reader and podcast listener, I like to dive into other people’s lifes, being empathic to others but also love to have the solitude of painting on a long day.
 I’m introverted in public, but have an extroverted mind that’s full of dreams & most of all possibilities.
 I’m an optimist who loves to be happy, and that’s what I want my paintings to bring to your home as well.
 I love encouraging people to follow their own creative path and build a life worth living.

 I’ve been doing art my whole life, but I always believed others talking about the ‘starving artist’ myth and so in my teenage years I stopped doing art and started doing ‘something real’.
 I studied Integrated Design (a mix of graphic & interface design, illustration, film & photography) at the Bauhaus university and built my own photography business from scratch.
-After a few years I noticed that it’s not as fulfilling as I thought it would be in the beginning, I started to crave a real artistic expression again.
+After a few years I noticed that I started to crave a real artistic expression again.
 What I learned in those years before was that I loved to have my own business and work on pursuing my dream career.
 Today I know that it’s possible to have an artistic life AND a good income, and that’s what I’m currently working towards.

 I’m living and creating in Bremen, Germany.